My Nursing Journey | The benefits of breastfeeding over formula feeding | Fighting the cultural myth that Fed is Best

 I also think that in order to reclaim the breast is best saying, we as mothers need to normalize milk stains on shirts and stop trying to look like a model within 3-6 months after giving birth.
 Seriously though... very few post-partum nursing moms can wear tight, sexy, non-nursing friendly clothes after just had a baby, unless they are formula feeding.
 Why do we insist on posting picture perfect memories from photoshoots that were so stressful, but we convince ourselves it was necessary to get those airbrushed family pictures?
 Why don't we instead embrace the raw pictures that showcase what the reality is after having a baby, and wear clothes, (which can still be fashionable and cute), that support the mothering and breastfeeding journey?
 Isn't that more beautiful and truer to our nature, body and souls?
 This isn't to say if you have the gumption, don’t do these things, but rather to say to give ourselves grace an focus on what really matters if your body doesn't bounce back or you are too overwhelmed with toddlers and an infant to take the fancy photoshoots.
 If you want to, and can, great!
 If you can't and it feels too daunting, then don't worry.
 All our babies really care about is spending quality face to face time with their mothers and making real memories that give them a secure and safe feeling that all is well in their little world.
 Trust me, none of my kids are concerned with the extra 20-40lbs around my waist. :)

-I want to encourage all you mothers out there to really think about what you want your journey to look like and be confident in your decisions one way or another, so when other moms disagree with you (which will happen), you aren't offended or mad you simply understand and respect that opinions are valid, but you did what you wanted and/or had to do.
+I want to encourage all you mothers out there to really think about what you want your journey to look like and be confident in your decisions one way or another, so when other moms disagree with you (which will happen), you aren't offended or upset, but instead understand that each opinion is just that, an opinion.
+The most important thing is that you feel confident with your decision.
 The worst thing when it comes to parenting is to feel like you didn't have all the information, or to feel insecure about your decisions.
-I also, think that society pushes social constructs on women that we don't necessarily like, so if you're tempted to lean into motherhood, raise and nurse your babies yourself and leave your corporate girl bossing career behind, I want to let you know that it will be worth every penny you have to sacrifice.
-You can always make more money when you're older and past your mothering age, but you will never get your fertility back once it's gone.
+I also, believe that society pushes social constructs on women that we don't necessarily like, so if you're tempted to lean into motherhood, raise and nurse your babies yourself and leave your corporate girl bossing career behind, just know that it will be worth every metaphorical penny you have to sacrifice.
+There will always be more opportunities later in life to make more money, but you will never get your fertility and opportunity to mother your babies back once it's past.

 Your employer will never truly love or appreciate your sacrifices and contributions like your kids will.
-Your employer might even lay you off during tough times, your kids won't.
+Your employer might even lay you off during tough times, when in contrast your kids will always need and crave their mother.

 XXX Jessie